 Increase in leads from the post vs. posts without videos

 The list goes on and on but it all depends on your goals.
 The geographic and demographic of your audience is also important to track.
 With this tracking, you will soon have a benchmark on what content is performing.

 To set up tracking you require Google Analytics and Tag Manager where you can set up Tags and Triggers to track specific actions.

-For social it is a good practice to add UTM tracking urls to track action from your social channels.
+For social it is a good practice to add UTM tracking URLs to track action from your social channels.

-See tool to generate UTM tracking urls.
+See the tool to generate UTM tracking URLs.

-Add Competitor Analysis data in your strategy
+Add Competitor Analysis data to your strategy

 This will help you to create data-driven campaigns that meet your goals.

 Competitive analysis data can help you answer crucial questions like: